 set_parameter_type

-This function is used by a Type 2 PSE to evaluate the type of PD connected to the link based on Physical Layer classification or Data Link Layer classification results.
-The PSE’s PI electrical requirements defined in Table 33–11 are set to values corresponding to either a Type 1 or Type 2 PSE.
+This function is used by a Type 2, Type 3, or Type 4 PSE to evaluate the type of PD connected to the link based on Physical Layer classification or Data Link Layer classification results.
+The PSE’s PI electrical requirements defined in Table 33–11 are set to values corresponding to either a Type 1, Type 2, Type 3, or Type 4 PSE.
 This function returns the following variable:

-parameter_type: A variable used by a Type 2 PSE to pick between Type 1 and Type 2 PI electrical requirement parameter values defined in Table 33–11.
+parameter_type: A variable used by a Type 2 PSE, Type 3 PSE, or Type 4 PSE to pick between Type 1, Type 2, Type 3, and Type 4 PI electrical requirement parameter values defined in Table 33–11.